Steven Berkoff books

 Tales from an Actor's Life

-More writing on being an actor Steven from 2011 "there is a camaraderie amongst actors that is quite rare in other performing arts since that they are doing is basically unravelling their lives in front of you."
+More writing on being an actor Steven from 2011 "there is a camaraderie amongst actors that is quite rare in other performing arts since that they are doing is basically unraveling their lives in front of you."

 Diary of a Juvenile Delinquent